krestomatio/lms-moodle-operator/README.md

 Kio operator is a meta operator for Moodle sites.

 ## Description
 Kio operator is a meta operator for Moodle sites.
-It handles the stack required to run them: postgres, keydb, nfs, and M4e.
+It handles the stack required to run them: postgres, keydb, nfs, and moodle.
 Those components have their own operators.
 In addition, a Flavor is like a template to reuse when creating Moodle sites.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.